pit-ray/win-vind/how_to_contribute/index.md

 ## Contibute Procedure
 1. Make a discussion at <a href="https://github.com/pit-ray/win-vind/discussions">github.com/discussions</a> in order to prevent conflicts.
 In addition, post the what you will do, just in a few words. (**Optional**)

-1. Clone the repository from <a href="https://github.com/pit-ray/win-vind">pit-ray/win-vind</a>.
-For example, you do a follow command.
+1. Fork and clone the repository from <a href="https://github.com/pit-ray/win-vind">pit-ray/win-vind</a>.
+I recommend to pull it as depth=1.
 ```bash
 $ git clone https://github.com/pit-ray/win-vind.git --depth=1
 ```